SEPCheesecakeFactory/SEP3/Documentation/ProjectDescription.md

 ## Current Situation

-That is why digital free-for-all educational platforms have been on the rise in the recent years, as they can provide knowledge to anyone with an internet connection and a device; thus, minimizing the inequalities in education. (source - fx Duolingo studies)
+That is why digital free-for-all educational platforms have been on the rise in the recent years, as they can provide knowledge to anyone with an internet connection and a device; thus, minimizing the inequalities in education.
+(Duolingo, 2025)

 However, various platforms currently operating focus on different aspects of education, such as language learning, coding, mathematics, science, etc. (source).
 This leaves many gaps and does not provide a consistent learning experience for users.
 Additionally, some platforms provide less content that is accessible for free, which can be a significant barrier for low-income users. (source)